zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/test-platform/pipeline-triage/index.md

 These guidelines gives team members on pipeline triage an idea on the priorities and processes that come with this responsibility.
 This builds from the information provided in [On-Call Rotation](../oncall-rotation.md).

+This guide is an extension of the [Broken `master`](../../../workflow/_index.md#broken-master) engineering workflow and is intended to provide a more specific guide on how to triage end-to-end test pipeline failures.

 The Pipeline triage [DRI](/handbook/people-group/directly-responsible-individuals/) is responsible for analyzing and debugging test pipeline failures.
 Please refer to the [DRI weekly rotation schedule](https://gitlab.com/gitlab-org/quality/pipeline-triage#dri-weekly-rotation-schedule) to know who the current DRIs are.

 NOTE: